haydengunraj/COVIDNet-CT/docs/dataset.md

 * [pylidc](https://pypi.org/project/pylidc/)
 * [nibabel](https://pypi.org/project/nibabel/)

-The dataset is constructed from the downloaded sources using `create_COVIDx_CT.ipynb`.
+The dataset is constructed from the downloaded sources using [create_COVIDx_CT.ipynb](../create_COVIDx_CT.ipynb).
 Several variables in this notebook must be set to reflect the locations of the raw data sources:
 * `CNCB_EXCLUDE_FILE`: this points to the file `cncb_exclude_list.txt`, and should not be modified unless this file is moved from its default location.
 * `CNCB_EXTRA_LESION_FILE` this points to the file `cncb_extra_lesions_slices.csv`, and should not be modified unless this file is moved from its default location.
 * `CNCB_DIR`: this should be set to the location of the prepared CNCB dataset, with Normal, CP, and NCP directories as well as metadata files.